doki23/parquet-arrow/README.md

 # parquet-arrow
-A Parquet reader/writer implementation for Apache Arrow.
+A Parquet reader/writer implementation based on Apache Arrow.
 It is inspired by the implementation of Apache Iceberg's parquet reader.
 Currently, only the reader for primitive type definition levels is implemented.

 This repo is still under development.